lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-10/lab-03-hsm-observation.md

 **What the output proves:**

 ```
 The output proves that the key pair is stored as permanent objects inside the token, not in temporary session memory or on the filesystem.
-The presence of both private and public key objects with matching labels and IDs confirms that the keypair is intact and accessible via the PKCS#11 interface.
-Most importantly, the private key attributes "sensitive, always sensitive, never extractable, local" demonstrate that this key cannot be copied or exported — it exists only within the HSM boundary.
+The presence of both private and public key objects with matching labels and IDs confirms that the keypair exists as persistent token objects accessible through the PKCS#11 interface.
+Most importantly, the private key attributes "sensitive, always sensitive, never extractable, local" demonstrate that this key cannot be copied or exported, it exists only within the HSM boundary.
 This is the fundamental protection that makes HSM storage superior to software key storage.
 ```